-Notes to the condensed consolidated interim financial statements For the three-month period ended 31 March 2020
+Notes to the condensed consolidated interim financial statements For the three-month and nine-month periods ended 30 September 2020

 1. THE COMPANY, ITS SUBSIDIARIES AND ITS BUSINESS DESCRIPTION

 The National Shipping Company of Saudi Arabia (the "Company" or "Bahri" or "Parent Company"), a Saudi Joint Stock Company was established under the Royal Decree No. M/5 dated 12 Safar 1398H (corresponding to 21 January 1978), and registered under Commercial Registration No. 1010026026 dated 1 Dhul Hijjah 1399H (corresponding to 22 October 1979) issued in Riyadh.
 The Company's head office located in Olaya district, Olaya Towers (Tower B), Floors (12-15), P.O Box 5101, Riyadh, 1142, Kingdom of Saudi Arabia.